SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 but it has another main 3D view.
 Here you can see the surface model of the lungs together with the imported volume.
 The volume has been cut with a plane at the tip of the endoscope.
 From this step you can go to any of the other steps.

+## Detailed description of workflow steps {#description_workflow}

+### New/Load Patient {#description_newloadpatient}

+In this step you can create a new or load an old patient.
+There is also a button to *Restore factory settings*.
+If you change some settings in the program which you are not able to undo, or the program for some reason starts to behave badly, you can use this button to return the program to its original state.
+This button deletes the folder *Fraxinus_settings* in your home folder.
+If anything seems to be wrong with the program, deleting this folder and starting it again might help.

+### Import {#description_import}

+Import Dicom.
+Mhd - toolbars.

+### Process {#description_process}

+manual seed
+lung sack

+### Pinpoint {#description_pinpoint}

+blubb

+### Virtual bronchoscopy fly through {#description_vbflythrough}

+Manglende linje - vinkelrett på kamera. piltaster

+### Virtual Bronchoscopy Cut Planes {#description_vbcutplanes}

+blblb

+## Troubleshooting {#fx_troubleshooting}

+Slette folder
+gå litt fram og tilbake ved svart skjem etter load pat.
+Sentrere bildet.

+## For advanced users {#fx_advancedusers}

+Remove fil menu